CodeHub-UGA/Concepts/Applications/Web Development/README.md

 # Web development

 ## About
 Web development involves creating web sites for the Internet.
 This comes in many forms such as a single static page of plain text to complex web-applications, electronic businesses, and social networking services.
 HTML and CSS makeup the building blocks of all websites, and are the first time any web developer should learn.
-Afterwards the world _(wide web) _is your oyster.
+Afterwards the World(WideWeb) is your oyster.
 Frameworks and libraries help you write shorter, cleaner code to get your next website online faster.</br></br>

 ## Additional Resources